dojo/docs/dojox/calendar.rst

 Event creation
 --------------

 Events are retrieved in the data store.
-To programmatically add a new event, the developer can use the store put() method.
+To programmatically add a new event, the developer can use the store add() method.

 The calendar is allowing to interactively create an event by pressing the mouse button on the grid and dragging the mouse to set the duration of the event.

+Since Dojo 1.9, this interactive creation is working with asynchronous stores, the newly created event is added at the end of the gesture.

 To enable the creation, the createItemOnGridClick property of the calendar must be set to true (false by default).
 Furthermore, a custom function creating the item must be set on the createItemFunc property.